silashatfield/web-invoice/readme.txt

 * Send invoice notifications to customers with a secured link back to the web invoice
 * Send invoice reminders to customers with a secured link back to the web invoice
 * Accept credit card payment via Authorize.net or MerchantPlus NaviGate
-* Moneybookers, AlertPay or PayPal available if you don't have a credit card processing account
+* Moneybookers, AlertPay, Google Checkout (Sponsored by Aaron Petz, http://aaronpetz.com) or PayPal available if you don't have a credit card processing account
 * Setup recurring billing using Authorize.net's ARB (Automatic Recurring Billing) feature or Moneybookers
 * Force web invoice pages to be viewed in SSL mode
 * Archive old invoices
 * Easily use old invoices as templates for new ones
 * Dynamic and intuitive user interface
-* Automatically mark invoices paid via Moneybookers as paid (Requires merchant status)
+* Automatically mark invoices paid via Moneybookers (Requires merchant status), AlertPay (Requires merchant status) or Google Checkout as paid
-* Automatically mark invoices paid via AlertPay as paid (Requires business status)
 * Split gateway support (Your client is given the option of choosing the preferred gateway from the list of gateways you support). e.g PayPal and Moneybookers
 * All user interfaces are internationalized